If you’ve got a friend or family member with sewing chops, you’ve likely seen how powerful a sewing machine can be in the hands of an artist.

 A traditional rule has been to purchase a machine from a dealer so you can take advantage of in-person classes.
 However, this is not always ideal (like in the case of a world-wide pandemic) or convenient (if you don’t live near a dealer).
 So if you don’t actually make it to the classes or take advantage of these perks you’ve spent a premium for no reason.
 You can purchase a model online and take online classes on Craftsy, CreativeBug or the countless talented makers that share info and tutorials on social media platforms from Instagram to Youtube.

 Finally, check out the warranty so you’re covered for anything major.

 Most machines offer a year on labor, 2 – 5 years on the electronics, and a 25 year limited warranty that covers the head of the machine.
 If you need to repair your machine beyond the warranty the cost usually comes from labor fees.
 Parts in the more budget-friendly machines are not all that pricey, in general.

 My mom suffered a major loss when her apartment burned down but luckily the computer parts in her machine were covered so her machine was restored to its glory despite losing most other belongings.
+Even the best sewing machines sometimes need repairs or replacement.
 Big love for warranties over here.